alfredobarron/smock/README.md

 Documentation can check the [http://alfredobarron.github.io/smoke/#/](http://alfredobarron.github.io/smoke/#/)

-##How to contribute
+##How to Contribute

-All contributions are very welcome, We love it.
+We love contributions and all pull requests are welcome.
 There are several ways to help out:

-- Create an issue on GitHub, if you have found a bug
+- If you have found a bug, please create an issue on GitHub
 - Write test cases for open bug issues
-- Write patches for open bug/feature issues, preferably with test cases included
+- Write patches for open bug/feature issues.
+Bonus points if you can include test cases with your code!
 - Contribute to the documentation

 There are a few guidelines that we need contributors to follow so that we have a chance of keeping on top of things.

 If you want to contribute changes, it's best to avoid working directly on the ```master``` branch.
 We recommend working on the [`dev`](https://github.com/alfredobarron/smoke/tree/dev) branch to avoid merge conflicts if you're regularly pulling in updates from origin.

 ##Community